bieber/manuscript/README.md

 - `bbcode`: Renders your story to bbcode text suitable for posting to forums.

+- `markdown`: Renders your story to markdown text.

 ## Installation

 If you have the Go language set up on your computer, you can simply